Business Finance and the Non-Disclosure Agreement

 Importance of a Non-Disclosure Agreement

 There are several different reasons for companies to seek an infusion of operating or venture capital, and how they go about obtaining the financing is just as important as acquiring it.
-Many times, a company will be required to disclose sensitive information about their business plans to the lender or investor in order to obtain a loan.
+Many times, a company will be required to disclose sensitive information — including client lists, intellectual property, and other business information that is considered confidential — about their business plans to the lender or investor in order to obtain a loan.
 It is important for a company in this position to utilize a non-disclosure agreement prior to discussing the details of their plans.

 Protect Sensitive Information

-A non-disclosure agreement will help to ensure that all parties involved in the negotiations are aware that any leak of sensitive information could be detrimental to the company seeking the loan.
+A non-disclosure agreement will help to ensure that all parties involved in the negotiations treat confidential information with respect and are aware that any leak of sensitive information could be detrimental to the company seeking the loan.

 Business Survival Comes First

-At the early stages of a business, many investment firms or traditional lenders might be reluctant to sign a non-disclosure agreement because they are approached nearly every day by a company that has a brilliant new idea or a great business plan that is somewhat similar to the ideas and plans they reviewed the week prior.
-It might not be in the investors' best interest to sign a non-disclosure agreement that might place them in a position of liability, so many times they won't.
+At the early stages of a business, many investment firms or traditional lenders might be reluctant to sign a non-disclosure agreement because they are approached nearly every day by a company that has a brilliant new idea or a great plan that is somewhat similar to the ideas and plans they reviewed the week prior.
+It might not be in the investors’ best interest to sign a non-disclosure agreement that might place them in a position of liability, so many times they won’t.
+Additionally, if confidential information enters the public domain, it may lose protection under the NDA, making it important for startups to understand what constitutes public domain content.
 In this case, the vital thing is for the startup to obtain the capital regardless of the risks of possible disclosure.

 Proven Companies Have the Edge over Startups

 For companies that have a proven track record of success, the acquisition of capital can be an easier prospect than for a startup.
 For proven companies that are in need of an infusion of operating or venture capital to expand their operation or take advantage of a lucrative opportunity that has suddenly presented itself, the need to maintain secrecy during the finance negotiations can be critical to the success of the venture.
-In this situation, investors or lending institutions are much more disposed to sign a non-disclosure agreement because it involves the infusion of capital into a proven company, not a startup enterprise that may or may not be in business within a year.
+In this situation, investors or lending institutions are much more disposed to sign a because it involves the infusion of capital into a proven company, not a startup enterprise that may or may not be in business within a year.
+Employees and new employees may also be required to sign NDAs to protect sensitive company information and ensure confidentiality throughout the process.

 Financing entities understand that securing the flow of information regarding a critical business deal is the key to a company being able to take full advantage of an opportunity.
-If the sensitive information regarding a company's expansion or market acquisition were to be compromised, it could damage the opportunity and do harm to all the parties involved.
+If the sensitive information regarding a company’s expansion or market acquisition were to be compromised, it could damage the opportunity and do harm to all the parties involved.
+NDAs specify the confidentiality obligations of each person or other party involved, ensuring that both the disclosing and receiving parties understand their responsibilities.
 In this case it is always in a company’s best interest to insist on a signed non-disclosure agreement prior to revealing any sensitive information to a potential lender.

 Critical Role of a Non-Disclosure Agreement despite Difficulty in Obtaining One